lzxtxdys/Sichuan-Mahjong/docs/final.md

 <img src="images/problem1.png" alt="Problem Diagram" width="400">

 Challenge 2: It is hard to completely simulate a "right" strategy.
 It means that sometimes there are no absolute right or wrong in the strategy.
 My algorithm method is to assign parameter "risk" to evaluate whether this tile is a safe or a dangerous one.
 The risk level depends on whether this tile has been exposed or discarded.
 For example, if a tile has never been exposed or discarded, it is highly possible that people are holding them and if a player discard it, someone will win.
 However, it is possible that all tiles are staying in the rest deck.
-In this situation, the player will choose to hold the marked "high risk & dangerous" tile, even if it may cause the holding tile player not to win
+In this situation, the player will choose to hold the marked "high risk & dangerous" tile, even if it may cause the holding tile player not to win.
 <img src="images/problem2.png" alt="Problem Diagram" width="400">

 Challenge 3: The win rate and high-value counts are not as high as we expected.